ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

 Data is usually distributed in different ways with a bias to the left or to the right or it can all be jumbled up.
 However, there are chances that data is distributed around a central value without any bias to the left or right and reaches normal distribution in the form of a bell shaped curve.
 The random variables are distributed in the form of an symmetrical bell shaped curve.

+### 19. What is a Box Cox Transformation?

+A Box Cox transformation is a way to transform non-normal dependent variables into a normal shape.
+Normality is an important assumption for many statistical techniques, if your data isn’t normal, applying a Box-Cox means that you are able to run a broader number of tests.
+The Box Cox transformation is named after statisticians ___George Box___ and ___Sir David Roxbee Cox___ who collaborated on a 1964 paper and developed the technique.